queryluke/masseffect-5e-data/data/tool-profs/tailors-tools.md

 type: artisan
 ---

-Tailor's tools allow you to work with fabrics and nano-materials to reshape armor for different races, repair damage, or install armor mods.
+Tailor's tools allow you to work with fabrics and nano-materials to reshape armor for different species, repair damage, or install armor mods.

 __History__.
 Your expertise lends you additional insight when examining light armor.